 Disclosure: This moving guide includes affiliate links.
 If you make a purchase using these links, I make a small percentage of the sale.
 I only recommend products I use or would use.
 Thank you for supporting this site.

 IEC applicants will need to buy travel insurance covering the length of their expected stay in Canada.
-This is mandatory to take part in the program (please note the other documentation required for arrival on the above linked page).
+This is mandatory to take part in the program (please note the other documentation required for arrival on the page linked above).
 Two-year travel insurance policies can be difficult to find.
 Check True Traveller (EU citizens), Fast Cover (Australians), Down Under (Kiwis) and World Nomads (over 100+ nationalities).

-Those heading to Canada to become Permanent Residency should consider purchasing private insurance to cover their first few months in Canada.
+Those moving to Canada to become Permanent Residents should consider purchasing private insurance to cover their first few months in Canada.
 Most provinces/territories have a three-month waiting time for new residents to use their free or low-cost healthcare system.
 Be careful to check the small print of any healthcare policy as many do not cover people moving to other countries to live permanently.

 While it would be convenient to have accommodation set-up before the move, this can be difficult.
 I would recommend booking a short-term house/flat rental instead via a company like Airbnb (never used Airbnb?
 Use this link to receive a discount on your first booking) to ease the transition.
 It is a lot easier to look for accommodation (rental or otherwise) in person.